This post was originally published on December 28, 2017 and updated on December 27, 2018.

-We’re barreling full-tilt toward the end of another year, and while that might make most people pause and reflect on the year in the rearview, I’m already thinking about next year!
-This is the time of year that gives me the feeling that everything is possible—the new year beckons, full of unrealized potential.
+We’re barreling full-tilt toward the end of another year, and while that might make most people pause and reflect on the year in the review, I’m already thinking about next year!
+This is the time of year that gives me the feeling that everything is possible.
+The new year beckons, full of unrealized potential.
 What might it bring for you?
-I’m no fortune teller, but I can give you some tips on how to make the most of that “shiny new year” feeling.
-For your digital life, anyway!
+I’m no fortune teller, but I can give you some tips on how to make the most of that “shiny new year” feeling—for your digital life, anyway!

 You’ve Got Mail

 Let’s start where many people start: their email inbox.
 This is the time of year when I see a lot of people making New Year’s resolutions to get that pesky “unread emails” number down to zero.
 But why not address the cause first?
 We all know we end up on a ton of email lists, for all kinds of reasons.
 Are you really still interested in that website that specializes in fuzzy cat socks?
 Then by all means, keep the subscription.
-But if you find yourself scratching your head wondering why you’re getting a particular batch of emails (people do still sell their lists from time to time), feel free to click that “Unsubscribe” link.
+But if you find yourself scratching your head wondering why you’re getting a particular batch of emails, feel free to click that “Unsubscribe” link.
 On the flip side, if you’ve been entertaining a new idea or a career change or just something you hadn’t thought of before, this would be a great time to find some like-minded newsletters to subscribe to.
-(Insert shameless plug here.)
+(Have you subscribed to our blog yet?)

 How’s Your Social Life?

 If you use social media for your business, this would be a great time to check your connections.
 Are your social channels easy to find on your website?
 If you’re advertising on social, how’s that working for you?
 This is a good time to make some tweaks or try a new plan.
 And of course, you’ll want to be able to measure how much your social reach is actually benefiting your business.
-Most channels provide their own analytics for you to review, but I also like digging deep into Google Analytics to see exactly which channels are providing traffic to my website, and also what visitors do when they get there.
+Most channels provide their own analytics for you to review, but I also like digging deep into Google Analytics.
+This shows me exactly which channels are providing traffic to my website, and also what visitors do when they get there.

 Roll Out the Welcome Mat